 - 45 M

 - Serves 4

-- 3. Remove the chicken pieces, and pour the excess fat into a defatting pitcher or scoop it off with a spoon.
-(If you are serving the braised chicken later in the day or the next day, you can chill the liquid and then remove the hardened fat with a spoon).
-There will be about 1 1/4 cups liquid.
+Place the chicken on a platter and pour the excess fat into a defatting pitcher or scoop it off with a spoon.
+You should have about 1 1/4 cups liquid.

 About 20 minutes before serving time, in a small pan, heat the vodka to just below boiling.
 Take it off the heat and add the lavender buds.
 Let steep for 15 minutes.

 Strain and discard the flowers and add the vodka to the defatted pan juices.
 Return to medium heat long enough to cook off the alcohol, 3 to 4 minutes.

 Pour the lavender-enhanced pan juices over the chicken and gently heat until warmed through.
 Pour the honey over the top, add the toasted almonds, and serve.
 Originally published May 3, 2002.